mauri870/api-skeleton-laravel/readme.md

             }

 ## Transformers
-Transformers allow you to output flexible data structures for your API, an example integrated with the User model is available
+Transformers allow you to output flexible data structures for your API, an example integrated with the User repository is available

 ## Responses and Errors
 All exceptions thrown within the scope of your api (see `isApiCall` method in RestTrait) will be parsed by the laravel handler.